-Former National Council President Stéphane Valeri has officially taken over as Deputy Chairman of Monaco’s biggest company, the Société des Bains de Mer.
+Former National Council President Stéphane Valeri has officially taken over as CEO of Monaco’s biggest company, the Société des Bains de Mer.

-As outgoing deputy chairman Jean-Luc Biamonti announced in a meeting with staff last week, his resignation had been brought forward by just over two months.
+As outgoing CEO Jean-Luc Biamonti announced in a meeting with staff last week, his resignation had been brought forward by just over two months.
 A Board of Directors meeting held on Tuesday at the Hôtel Hermitage confirmed Stéphane Valeri as its director.

 A graduate of the ESCP Business School in 1986, Stéphane Valeri chaired the National Council from 2003 to 2010 and again from 2018 to 2022.